saurabhchoudhury/architecture-center/docs/guide/architecture-styles/microservices.md

 ## Principles

+- Model services around the business domain.

+- Data storage should be private to the service that owns the data.

-- Use domain-driven design to find natural service boundaries.
+- Use the best storage for each service and data type.

-- Favor small bounded contexts.
-Don't try to create a single domain model across all microservices.

-- Use context mapping to clarify the relationship between domain models.
+- Services communicate through well-designed APIs.
+Avoid leaking implementation details.
+APIs should model the domain, not the internal implementation of the service.

 - Avoid coupling between services.
 Causes of coupling include shared database schemas and rigid communication protocols.

-- Avoid the Enterprise Service Bus pattern that builds domain logic into the messaging infrastructure.
+- Offload cross-cutting concerns, such as authentication and SSL termination, to the gateway.

+- Keep domain knowledge out of the gateway.
+The gateway should handle and route client requests without any knowledge of the business rules or domain logic.
+Otherwise, the gateway becomes a dependency and can cause coupling between services.

 - Services should have loose coupling and high functional cohesion.
 Functions that are likely to change together should be packaged and deployed together.
 If they reside in separate services, those services end up being tightly coupled, because a change in one service will require updating the other service.
 Overly chatty communication between two services may be a symptom of tight coupling and low cohesion.

 ## Microservices using Azure Container Service

 You can use Azure Container Service to configure and provision a Docker cluster.
-Azure Container Services supports several popular container orchestrators, including DC/OS, Docker Swarm, and Kubernetes.
+Azure Container Services supports several popular container orchestrators, including Kubernetes, DC/OS, and Docker Swarm.

 ![](./images/microservices-acs.png)